Asynchronousx/OpenCV-CMake-Build-Script/README.md

 avoiding the stress of compiling copy-pasted code everytime into your config file.

 ### Pre-requisites
-Just Open-CV installed.
-Depending on what system you run on, you should do the following steps.<br
+None, or just Open-CV installed.
+Depending on what system you run on, you should do the following steps.<br>

 ## Installation
 #### -Ubuntu/Debian